bbauska/UofM-Inter-with-JavaScript/readme.md

 </p>

 Let&apos;s take a look at this example.
-In my HTML up here, you can see that I have **console.log** Hello World.
+In my HTML up here, you can see that I have <b>console.log</b> Hello World.
 Nothing too exciting going on here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 49. browser console (31) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">